top of page

 3. Criminal proceedings for foreigners

-3.1 Appointment of a delivery agent
+3.1 Appointment of an authorized representative

 3.2 Police investigations